 Pancreatic cancer is very hard to control.
 But if it is caught early and the cancer hasn't spread beyond the pancreas, it can be treated with surgery.
 This offers the best outcome for pancreatic cancer.
 The surgery is called a "Whipple procedure," or pancreaticoduodenectomy, and is named after Dr. George Hoyt Whipple, the surgeon who pioneered it.
 If possible, the surgeon removes the malignant tumor, leaving as much of the normal pancreas as possible to allow continued pancreatic function.
 Less often, the entire pancreas must be removed.
 If a patient undergoes a total pancreatectomy, a lifelong regimen of replacement enzymes and hormones, including insulin, must be administered.

 Unfortunately, pancreatic cancers have subtle, and vague symptoms.
 Thus the disease is often diagnosed after it has advanced and spread.
 However, even at later stages, treatment can improve quality of life by controlling uncomfortable symptoms and complications of the disease.

 Depending on the type and stage of pancreatic cancer, patients may be given chemotherapy treatments alone or in combination with radiation.
 Whether or not the tumor is removed surgically, or has spread to lymph nodes, these therapies may be given after surgery in an effort to extend survival time.
-These therapies may be given before surgery to shrink the tumor and make it possible for surgery to be performed.
-These therapies may also be used as a means of relieving symptoms., such as pain.
+These treatments may also be given before surgery to shrink the tumor and make it possible for surgery to be performed or used as a means of relieving symptoms, such as pain.
 Prescription medications, usually narcotics, are given to help manage pain associated with advanced pancreatic cancer.